A. Trees in the Forest

-- Why should we expect that innovations designed for (mostly white) students will close the persistent achievement gaps between black and white students at some point in the future?
+- Why should we expect that innovations designed for (mostly white) students at (mostly white) elite universities will close the persistent achievement gaps between black and white students at non-elite colleges and universities at some point in the future?

-- Indeed, if trickle down academics had worked in times past, then 50 years after the Civil Rights Revolution, why are black/white achievement gaps so persistent at the nation's integrated, mainstream institutions?
+- Indeed, if trickle down academics had worked in times past, then 50 years after the Civil Rights Revolution, why are black/white achievement gaps so persistent at the vast majority of the nation's integrated, mainstream institutions?

 Question: Where are we more likely to find such researchers?

 Answer: At colleges and universities that have substantial black enrollments, i.e., at HBCUs and other minority serving institutions.
-Note: the researchers need not be black themselves.
+It is important to note that the researchers need not be black themselves.
 However their location at HBCUs and other minority serving institutions should make it easier for them to focus on innovations that are especially beneficial for black students.

 C. To (Quietly) Flip and MOOC